Find your perfect value college

 This is one of the most common accounting careers for those who have accomplished bachelor’s of science accounting degrees.
 These professionals can achieve employment from either private practices or accounting firms of different sizes.
 They will be trained to work with businesses, nonprofits, government organizations, or individuals.
 They provide a number of services including completing tax returns, compiling statements and information for corporate audits, maintaining financial records as well as offering financial accounting advice.

+An Internal Auditor reviews a company’s financial records to ensure accuracy and compliance with laws and regulations.
 Internal auditors work within government agencies, corporations, nonprofits, and small businesses and work to review the organizational accounting practices and procedures.
 They also implement practices of improvement in accordance with accounting laws and regulations.